-My research interests are in religious pluralism and toleration, democratic theory, ancient and early modern political thought, French political thought, and comparative political thought.
+My research and teaching interests are in religious pluralism and toleration, ancient and early modern political thought, French political thought, ethics and citizenship, and contemporary theories of liberalism and democracy.

-My dissertation examines the relationship between religious pluralism and regime type, with a focus on how and under what conditions some regimes that do not fit neatly into the category of liberal democracy have managed to sustain religious pluralism.
-Drawing from the history of political thought and a comparative analysis of Western and non-Western case studies, I explore the various forms that religious pluralism can take and the normative implications of this account of pluralism for our understanding of toleration.
-My other work examines the concept of civil religion in Rousseau’s Social Contract.
+My research examines religious pluralism as an alternative framework for managing religious diversity, in contrast to liberal accounts of toleration.
+Focusing on regimes that do not fit neatly into the category of liberal democracy, I draw from the history of political thought and a comparative analysis of case studies to show the various forms that religious pluralism can take and the normative value of pluralism.
+My work also engages with topics and thinkers within modern political thought, including the concept of civil religion in Rousseau’s Social Contract.

 Prior to graduate school, I worked as a Foreign Service Officer at the Ministry of Foreign Affairs of Singapore for three years.
 I received my B.A. in Political Science from Middlebury College in 2016.